eduardofischermath/homemade_graphs/ISSUES.md

 ## ISSUE #0032 OPEN

 Find consistent way to raise AssertionError and other Errors in whole code.
+Maybe also do good Warnings in good places.

 ## ISSUE #0033 OPEN